w3f/w3f-education/docs/Rust/section2/data-types.md

 ```

-This opens up many possibilities for **branching logic** in our Rust programs, of which we'll cover later.
+This opens up many possibilities for **branching logic** in our Rust programs, which we'll cover later.

 ### Character Type

-The character, or `char` type in Rust is the basic building block for alphabetic values.
+The character, or `char` type in Rust, is the basic building block for alphabetic values.
 It simply declares a single character, which is encased by single quotes.
 At its core, it represents a [Unicode Scalar Value](https://home.unicode.org/), supporting a plethora of characters as well as zero-width spaces:

 ```rust
 // Both are valid Unicode characters!